kaicodeswell/Goro/README.md

 Transport  : ₹ 120
 Entertainment: ₹ 300
 Total      : ₹ 870
-🔮 Planned Improvements
+# 🔮 Planned Improvements
-📝 Ability to edit/delete expenses
+- 📝 Ability to edit/delete expenses

-📈 Graphs for monthly spending trends
+- 📈 Graphs for monthly spending trends

-📤 Export data to .csv
+- 📤 Export data to .csv

-🪟 GUI version using Tkinter
+- 🪟 GUI version using Tkinter

-🎯 Why "Goro"?
+# 🎯 Why "Goro"?
 "Goro" symbolizes a helping hand — a personal money manager in your terminal.
 Lightweight, minimal, and effective — just like the name.

-🙌 Contributing
+# 🙌 Contributing
 Have ideas to improve Goro?
 Feel free to fork the project, make changes, and submit a pull request!

-📜 License
+# 📜 License
 Licensed under the MIT License.

-🔗 Connect
+# 🔗 Connect
-Made with ❤️ by @yourusername
+Made with ❤️ by kai
-🤝 Contribute
+# 🤝 Contribute
 Want to improve Goro?
 Fork it, make your changes, and send a pull request!
 All ideas are welcome.

-📜 License
+# 📜 License
 This project is licensed under the MIT License.